Posted by Support staff on 23rd Jan 2025

 How a tachometer filter works:

-General Motors used tachometer signal filters on most of there vehicle in the 70s-early 90's.
+General Motors used tachometer signal filters on many vehicles from the 1970s through the early 1990s.

-Here is a link for the tachometer filters we have available.
+Looking for a filter?
+Here is a link to the tachometer filters we currently offer.